While you’re here check out the Balsa Stick Store.

 For whatever reason, a lot of people ask me “Are you still cutting kits?”
 Yes, I am cutting kits.
 That’s why I have this page on the website with a big list of kits.
 All kits are available and are cut to order.

 The next most common question is about plans.
-My work is done on the computer, and it does not involve paper, so you do not need to send me a copy of the plan.
+You do not need to send me a copy of the plan.
 I won’t be sending you a plan, either.
-I live out in the boondocks and do not have a printer.
-So neither of us will be mailing the other a plan.
-If you want a plan, you’ll need to get it from a plan website such as www.outerzone.co.uk or other online plan archive and have it printed at an office store, or you can have it printed by a guy named Dennis who goes by the name Hemikiller on RC Groups.
+If you want a plan, you’ll need to get it from a plan website such as www.outerzone.co.uk or other online plan archive and have it printed somewhere.

 You will not send me any wood.
 I’ll cut the parts from my wood and mail them to you.